What are Liquid Dosage Forms?Jun 20th, 2020

 Among the many different liquid dosage forms, here are some of the most common:

 Advantages of liquid dosage forms include:

-However, like any dosage form, liquid formulations are not without their disadvantages.
+Like any dosage form, though, liquid formulations are not without their disadvantages.

 Liquid formulations are structured in the same way as most other medicines – namely, that there is a small amount of active ingredient (drug) dispersed throughout a larger medium.
 In the case of liquid formulations, active ingredient is dispersed throughout a vehicle.